makrai/notes/mosbach2006-stabil-finetune.md

           strongly-featured observations, your model's initial training can skew badly toward those features -- or worse, toward incidental features that aren't truly related to the topic at all
-        * Warm-up is a way to reduce the primacy effect of the early examples.
+        * Warm-up is a way to reduce the primacy effect of the early examples
         * Without it, you may need to run a few extra epochs to get the convergence desired, as the model un-trains those early superstitions
     * linearly decreased to 0 afterward